• Skip to primary navigation

 Notes

-Nutritional values are estimated.
+Nutritional values and serving sizes are estimated.

 We make the dressing and let it sit just while prepping the carrots, peppers and eggs so it gives time for the scallions to start to flavor the dressing.